 1. Cream the butter and sugar together until light and fluffy.

 2. Sift the flour once and add to the butter/sugar mixture.
 Stir on low just enough to blend.

 3. Add the vanilla and almond extract and stir well.
 Add eggs, once at a time, mixing well after each addition.

-5. Bake for 45 to 50 minutes until golden brown and a tester comes out clean.
+5. Bake for about 1 hour and 15 minutes until golden brown and a tester comes out clean.
 Watch well because oven temperatures differ.